dwesterwick/SPTQuestingBots/README.md

 **Known Issues for Bot Questing:**
 * Bots can't tell if a locked door is blocking their path and will give up instead of unlocking it
-* Bots tend to get trapped in certain spawn areas, especially in Factory
+* Bots tend to get trapped in certain spawn areas.
+Known areas:
+    * Factory Gate 1 (will be fixed with next Waypoints release for SPT-AKI 3.7.0)
+    * Customs between Warehouse 4 and New Gas
+    * Lighthouse near the Resort spawn

 **Planned Improvements for Bot Questing:**
 * Custom quests (defined via JSON files)